Everyone

 De facto relationships - Ministry of Justice(external link)

-What employees are entitled to?
+What employees are entitled to

-The amount of partner’s leave an employee can take depends on how long they've been working for their employer.
 If they’ve worked for the same employer continuously for at least an average of 10 hours a week for:

 An employee cannot take partner’s leave if: